 Background

-I studied composition at the University of Western Australia under James Ledger, and completed my Honours at the University of Melbourne under Elliott Gyger.
+I studied composition at the University of Western Australia under the supervision of James Ledger, and completed my Honours at the University of Melbourne under Elliott Gyger.

-I’ve also trained through creative development programs with the Australian Youth Orchestra, Western Australian Symphony Orchestra, Fairbanks Summer Arts Festival, and Australian Art Orchestra.
+I’m also an alumnus of creative development programs with the Australian Youth Orchestra, Western Australian Symphony Orchestra, Fairbanks Summer Arts Festival, and Australian Art Orchestra.
 Other composition mentors I’ve studied with include Lachlan Skipworth, Melody Eötvös, Miriama Young, Stuart Greenbaum, and Olivia Davies.

 Some awards I’ve received include a Schenberg Music Fellowship (2025), the MRC Marshall McGuire Emerging Composer Commission (2025), a WASO Bendat Scholarship (2021), and the Dorothy Ellen Ransom Prize (2021).